Azure/login/README.md

 ### Configure a Federated Credential to use OIDC based authentication

-Please refer to Microsoft's documentation at ["Configure a federated identity credential on an app”](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions) and ["Configure a user-assigned managed identity"](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-user-assigned-managed-identity?pivots=identity-wif-mi-methods-azp#github-actions-deploying-azure-resources) to trust an external identity provider (preview) which has more details about the Azure Workload Identity Federation (OIDC) support for Managed Identities.
+Please refer to Microsoft's documentation at ["Configure a federated identity credential on an app”](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions) and ["Configure a user-assigned managed identity"](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation-create-trust-user-assigned-managed-identity?pivots=identity-wif-mi-methods-azp#github-actions-deploying-azure-resources) to trust an external identity provider (preview) which has more details about the Azure Workload Identity Federation (OIDC) support.

 You can add federated credentials in the Azure portal or with the Microsoft Graph REST API.